dapr/dapr/docs/troubleshooting/common_issues.md

 </pre>

 If using Actions Standalone and the Actions CLI, make sure you pass the `--app-port` flag to the `actions run` command.

+### My Actions-enabled app isn't behaving correctly

+The first thing to do is inspect the HTTP error code returned from the Actions API, if any.
+If you still can't find the issue, try enabling `debug` log levels for the Actions runtime.
+See [here](logs.md) how to do so.

+You might also want to look at error logs from your own process.
+If running on Kubernetes, find the pod containing your app, and execute the following:

+`kubectl logs <pod-name> <name-of-your-container>`.

+If running in Standalone mode, you should see the stderr and stdout outputs from your app displayed in the main console session.